ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Installation

-Download and use package from releases.
-Or install by package manager:
+Download package from releases page.
+In folder of your project install module by pakcage manager:
-`npm install github:ArundhatiApte/ResponsiveWebSockets.js`
+`npm install path/to/ResponsiveWebSockets.package.tar.gz`.
-`yarn add github:ArundhatiApte/ResponsiveWebSockets.js`

 ### Usage